 - Do you understand what bankruptcy forms to use and also how to complete those bankruptcy forms?

 - Are you aware of the requirements for discharging (forgiving) debts in bankruptcy?

 - Do you understand how to calculate the Means Test?
 The calculations on the Means Test can significantly impact how much you must pay to the Chapter 13 trustee.

-- Are you comfortable with researching various bankruptcy laws and applying those laws correctly in your case?
+- Are you comfortable with researching various bankruptcy laws and as well as applying those laws correctly in your case?

 - Do you know how to calculate a Chapter 13 plan according to the requirements of the Bankruptcy Code?